Meet the i3 Team

 Georgios Bouloukakis is a Founder and CTO for i3 Systems as well as an Associate Professor at Télécom SudParis.
 Before joining Télécom SudParis, Georgios worked as a postdoctoral researcher at the University of California, Irvine in the Distributed Systems Middleware group.
 He obtained his Ph.D. from UPMC/Sorbonne in 2017, conducting his thesis at the research center of INRIA Paris, France.
 He has received funding from INRIA@SiliconValley, CORDI-S and ICS-FORTH (in Greece) to conduct research during his Postdoc, PhD and MSc degree, respectively.
 His research interests relate to Middleware, Edge Computing, Internet of Things and Distributed Systems.
 His current research focuses on the design of extensible, robust and reliable IoT systems by leveraging fundamental mathematical models, autonomous computing and state-of-the-art technologies.

 David Hinnant is a career product development and operations executive with a broadly and deeply successful background in computing and networking.
 His 35+ years of product development experience include IoT services, end-to-end network management, IT application, security and performance management, public and private cloud engineering & operations as well as software development pipeline technology.
-His background in product management, software development and production operations has enabled him to bring a well-balanced perspective to organizations and products meeting new and evolving market challenges.
-Recently, he has focused on Engineering transformation – both Agile and DevOps across Product Management, Engineering, and Operations – the concert of which require concurrent cultural, organizational, and technological changes.
+His background in product management, software development, and production operations has enabled him to bring a well-balanced perspective to organizations and products meeting new and evolving market challenges.
+Recently, he has focused on Engineering transformation – both Agile and DevOps across Product Management, Engineering, and Operations – the concert of which requires concurrent cultural, organizational, and technological changes.
 His first personal computer was an Apple IIe.
 He holds a B.S. in Physics from East Carolina University.

 Kenneth Hayashida, Jr., M.D., is a board-certified pediatrician and licensed physician in California and Hawaii.
 He has served on the Community Advisory Board for a 600-bed, four facility program in Los Angeles County.
-As a former adjunct faculty member at the Keck School of Medicine of USC, Ken has worked with USC faculty and graduate level students in the Marshall School of Business, Viterbi School of Engineering, and Keck School of Medicine of USC.
+As a former adjunct faculty member at the Keck School of Medicine of USC, Ken has worked with USC faculty and graduate-level students in the Marshall School of Business, Viterbi School of Engineering, and Keck School of Medicine of USC.
 These teams developed technical concepts for use in healthcare.
 Some of the teams have won national competitions, have been recognized at national competitions.
 These initiatives have created health applications and medical devices suitable for use across a variety of patient acuity levels.

 As a community-based pediatrician, Ken was on medical staff at multiple community hospitals and children’s hospitals.
-He provided care to thousands of newborns, infants, and children, and maintained contracting with most major health insurers in California and Hawaii.
+He provided care to thousands of newborns, infants, and children, and maintained contracts with most major health insurers in California and Hawaii.

 Luca Scalzotto was one of the founding members of the i3 Systems team.
 When not working on the i3 passion project, Luca Scalzotto does software consulting at Injenia S.r.l. a software Google Cloud partner company that builds innovative IT solutions based in Italy.
 His main area of expertise areas Distributed Systems, Pub/Sub Systems and Software-defined networks.
 He graduated with a master’s degree in Computer Engineering at the University of Bologna, with a thesis on mission-critical IoT systems conducted at the University of California, Irvine.